 After law school, John served two years as law clerk to Honorable Frank Theis, District Judge for the U.S. District Court for the District of Kansas, and then worked in private practice in Kansas City at the law firm of Weeks, Thomas & Lysaught.
 John later joined the law firm of Winstead in Dallas as a shareholder.
 During his 16 year tenure with Winstead, he served as head of the litigation and IP litigation sections.
 He was general counsel for Travelhost, Inc. for 15 years before joining Calhoun, Bhella & Sechrest as one of its founding partners.

 John is board certified in Civil Trial Law by the Texas Board of Legal Specialization and is licensed to practice law in Kansas, Texas, and North Carolina.
 He has been a member of the Pro Bono College of the State Bar of Texas since 1992.
-John was named Who’s Who in Litigation by the Dallas Business Journal in 1993, and he was selected for inclusion in Who’s Who in America, Who’s Who in American Law, and Men of Achievement.
-He was named a Texas Super Lawyer by Super Lawyers® from 2003 to 2008, and, for 25 consecutive years, he has been rated AV Preeminent (5/5) for Legal Ability and Ethics by Marquis Martindale-Hubbell Peer Review Ratings.
-More recently, John was awarded the Marquis Who’s Who Lifetime Achiever Award in the legal field.
+John was named Who’s Who in Litigation by the Dallas Business Journal in 1993 and was named a Texas Super Lawyer by Super Lawyers®, a Thomson Reuters service, from 2003 to 2008.
+For the past 25 consecutive years, he has been rated AV Preeminent (5/5) for Legal Ability and Ethics by Martindale-Hubbell.

 John and his wife, Diadra, are authors and co-founders of Wings of Spirit Foundation situated in the Blue Ridge Mountains of North Carolina.
 John is the father of two children and has five grandchildren.
 John is currently focusing his practice in the firm’s North Carolina office, serving clients throughout the state.